MetOffice/simulation-systems/source/WorkingPractices/gh_dev_init.rst

     It is not guaranteed that opening an issue will result in action or even visibility by the relevant maintainers or code owners.
 If you think a team or individual should be aware of an issue, then contact them directly in addition to opening an issue.

-An Issue in github can be used to document a problem in the codebase or as somewhere to document the development process for a new feature.
-Sub-Issues can also be created if a large piece of work wants breaking down into smaller sections.
-If you are working on an Issue, then assign yourself to it so that others know that you are working on it.
-Issues are created in the Upstream repository.
+An issue in github can be used to document a problem in the codebase or as somewhere to document the development process for a new feature.
+Sub-issues can also be created if a large piece of work wants breaking down into smaller sections.
+If you are working on an issue, then assign yourself to it so that others know that you are working on it.
+Issues are created in the upstream repository.

 .. tab-set::